 See related post - Portaledge set up - Top Tips

 Each climber has their own separate haul bag.
 Mark likes the Metolius Half Dome, about 125 liters.
+If you are a little taller, you can get the next size up which is only a little bit more in cost and weight.
+(Here's another post about had to choose a haulbag.)

 You want to minimize rummaging around in the bag during the day when you’re climbing.
 Before you leave your bivy in the morning, pull out items you think you might need to access during the day and keep those handy.
 This might include snacks, water, lip balm, sunscreen, wind shell, warm hat, visor cap, and camera/phone.
 Keep these in a wall bucket or sturdy small big wall bag like a Fish Gear Beef Bag that hangs outside of the haul bag on gear tether cord.